cirosantilli/cirosantilli.github.io/contrib.md

 ## Summary

--   [GitLab][]: very important to me because of [Booktree][].
+-   [GitLab][]: very important to me because I want to base [Booktree][] on it.

-    Implemented some large features that are important, and several minor fixes.
+    I have implemented some large features and several smaller improvements.

-    Merged patches there can be considered as professional work, since they are reviewed by an startup in which it is the primary project.
+    I consider merged patches there as professional work, since it is the primary product of a profitable startup.

--   [Markdown Test Suite][]: I have implemented the test runner.
-    We need *one* Markdown standard for interoperability.

--   [Vim Markdown][]: I sometimes contribute with features that I really need, and help on issues.
+-   [Vim Markdown][]: The owner `plasticboy` was really nice and made me a collaborator for my contributions.

+    I have started the automated test suite of the project, and coded major features like the `Toc` outline and the header mappings.

+    I check it from time to time, and make patches when I really need something.

     A good language needs a good editor.

+-   [Markdown Test Suite][]: I have implemented the test runner a few months before CommonMark left stealth mode... but some of it could still be reused.

 ## Stack Overflow

 I like to answer important questions, for which none of the answers satisfied me, and close duplicates.

+I don't like to refresh the homepage looking for easy rep :)

 [Necromancer](http://stackoverflow.com/help/badges/17/necromancer) is my favorite badge.